bhall2001/revigniter-restserver/README.md

 RestController also supports PUT and DELETE methods, allowing you to support a truly RESTful interface.

-RestController supports a bunch of different request/response formats, including XML, JSON, LSON, CSV and HTML.
+RestController supports a many request/response formats, including XML, JSON, LSON, CSV and HTML.
 By default, the library checks the URL and looks for a format either as an extension or as a separate segment.

 This means your URLs can look like this: